Tax rates and allowances

 The UK has a double taxation agreement with hundreds of other countries.

-If you’re working abroad, you may choose to make voluntary national insurance payments so you remain entitled to the associated benefits, such as the state pension.
+If you’re working abroad and plan to return to the UK at some point, you may choose to make voluntary National Insurance payments in the UK so you remain entitled to the associated benefits, such as the state pension.

 - Updated by: Gareth Shaw